 It is not enough to simply do the same things as your competition, because that will give you no edge at all.

 Clive Woodward looked outside rugby to a mad dentist with a chainsaw.

 If you want your business to stand head and shoulders above your competitors, a simple place to start is to think outside the box for ways to delight your customers.

-Social media is unpredictable, but can be a great source of relevent, free traffic.
+Social media can be unpredictable, but when you get something right, it can be a great source of relevant, free traffic.